-It was probably the easiest pitch in the history of Hollywood ("It's Transformers meets Rocky!"), and variations on its robots-fighting-robots premise have been doodled by elementary-schoolers for decades.
-Hollywood has spent the past year gobbling up the film rights to every board game imaginable, and with films based on Battleship and Monopoly now in the works, audiences might be assuming that Real Steel is a big-budget adaptation of Rock 'Em Sock 'Em Robots.
+With Hollywood churning out films based on games like Battleship and Monopoly, audiences may assume that Real Steel is a big-budget adaptation of Rock 'Em Sock 'Em Robots.
 But to find the actual genesis of Real Steel, you need to turn to another, unlikelier source that Hollywood has routinely mined for ideas: sci-fi writer Richard Matheson.

 Matheson's writing is "high concept," which for screenwriters means "easy to pitch"